-I am sitting in the British Cartoon Archive office reading a letter, and I can’t quite believe what I’m reading it seems to be a bit of a dream, the part of the letter I am reading says - “She is also glad that you got away without having lost, at least to the best of her knowledge, so much as a shred of your trousers.”, the reason I can’t believe it is because of who it is sent from.
-Who it is addressed to is of course Giles, he had quite a correspondence with this individual and other members of the family.
+- “She is also glad that you got away without having lost, at least to the best of her knowledge, so much as a shred of your trousers.”, the reason I can’t believe it is because of who it is sent from.

-The reason I am looking at the letter is that I have been invited by the head of the archive to view the newly donated Giles collection.
 The collection has been given to the British Cartoon Archive by the Trustees of Giles’ estate.
-The collection is not fully catalogued or conserved yet and so is not open for public access, the reason for it not being fully catalogued should become apparent as you read further.
+The collection is not fully catalogued or conserved yet and so is not open for public access,

-When I arrived I met the head of the archive, Dr Nicholas Hiley, we started off a tour around the items, and even before I had got to the bottom of the first flight of stairs, a filing cabinet from Giles’ offices is in the corner.
+a filing cabinet from Giles’ offices is in the corner.
 Another flight of stairs and another three filing cabinets, we stop at these and look at an orange manila folder.
-It contains some correspondence between Giles and the Express Newspaper, dating from the early 1950’s.
-It’s safe to say that Giles was very comfortable corresponding by letter and at one stage seems to be quite enjoying the cut and thrust of the exchange.
+It contains some correspondence between Giles and the Express Newspaper,

 A letter from Giles to Harold Keeble